letsencrypt/website/content/en/docs/rate-limits.md

 Renewal handling ignores the public key and extensions requested.
 A certificate issuance can be considered a renewal even if you are using a new key.

-Revoking certificates does not reset rate limits, because the resources used to issue those certificates have already been consumed.
+**Revoking certificates does not reset rate limits**, because the resources used to issue those certificates have already been consumed.

 There is a <a name="failed-validations"></a>**Failed Validation** limit of 5 failures